10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 Order a Wind-Mitigation Inspection

-Order at offer stage, not inspection.
-Price insurance credits based on roof geometry, rated openings, and deck attachment before writing the offer.
+Order at offer stage, not during inspection.
+Calculate insurance credits based on roof shape, rated impact windows, and how the roof is attached to the structure before writing the offer.

 03

-If home age or carrier requirements apply, address roof condition and the other three systems before your offer creates a contingency the seller can use against you.
+If the home's age or carrier requirements call for it, address roof condition and the other three systems (electrical, plumbing, HVAC) before your offer creates a contingency the seller can use against you.

 04